Healthcare Acquired Infections (HAIs)

 In the case of marine vessels, biofilm formation results from the proliferation of marine bacterial biofilms that ultimately lead to macro-fouling.
 The accumulation of biomass below the waterline of ships can lead to significant increases in “drag” thus requiring the expenditure of more fuel for transporting goods.
 With this increase in fuel consumption, concomitant increases in the cost of goods and the emission of greenhouse gases follow.

-At Iasis Molecular Sciences, we have developed a family of antimicrobial polymer fillers that can be incorporated into many different materials and subsequently processed using well-accepted methods such as molding, extrusion, and lacquer coating.
+At IMS, we have developed a family of antimicrobial polymer fillers that can be incorporated into many different materials and subsequently processed using well-accepted methods such as molding, extrusion, and lacquer coating.
 Polymer modification of the polymer to incorporate the antimicrobial filler yields materials with surface properties inhospitable to microorganisms thus diminishing the likelihood of proliferation in the form of biofilm.

 According to the National Association of Corrosion Engineers (NACE), the oil and gas industries spend 7 Billion annually on direct corrosion and repair for oil and gas transmission pipelines and the industries spend 1.4 Billion each year to protect or restore production and exploration of infrastructure and equipment.

-Contaminated surfaces are a reservoir for transmission of pathogens directly through patient contact with the environment or indirectly through contamination of health care workers’ hands and gloves.
+Contaminated surfaces are reservoirs for transmission of pathogens directly through patient contact with the environment or indirectly through contamination of health care workers’ hands and gloves.
 Hospital room surfaces are known to be unsanitary even after terminal disinfection with bleach, quaternary ammonium compounds, UV light or hydrogen peroxide vapor.
 Copper metal surfaces have been well accepted as protective against most microorganisms, including viruses.
-Although copper handrails and table tops are known to effectively reduce the transmission of infectious organisms, there are no examples of larger copper surfaces in the clinical environment.

-Walls and flooring represent the largest surface areas susceptible to contamination within the interiors of hospitals, nursing homes, daycare centers, gyms and cruise ships, where pathogens can be a cause for concern.
-Copper II is widely known to inactivate a variety of bacteria, fungi, and viruses, including Norovirus.
-Iasis Molecular Sciences’ self-disinfecting surfaces will mitigate the high level of pathogens living on surfaces in these establishments.
+Walls and flooring represent the largest surface areas susceptible to contamination within the interiors of hospitals, clinics, nursing homes, daycare centers, and gyms, where pathogens can be a cause for concern.
+IMS composite surfaces can mitigate pathogen contamination in healthcare and other environments.